Wares with printed marks for Warburton, Newcastle Upon Tyne

 Norman has further identified a James Warburton born c1777, and in 1841, living in Clive Street Tynemouth where his occupation is given as china gilder.
 So this could be the James Warburton on the Nelson jug, who would have been 28 in 1805 when the jug was made (date of the Battle of Trafalgar).
 If so, by 1841 he was apparently living out his old age in somewhat straightened circumstances.

-Another confusing factor is that Warburton transfer plates resurfaced in Southwick at both Scott's and Moore's potteries in the 1830s.
+Another confusing factor is that Warburton transfer plates resurfaced in Southwick at both Scott's and Moore's potteries in the 1830s, and perhaps in North Shields also.
 So when the Warburton Place Pottery closed in 1817, someone (James?) must have retained a small number of copper plates and, about 15 or so years later, decided to sell them on.

 If you have an item with a Warburton transfer, please get in touch using the link at the bottom of this page.